Chronic Fatigue: Top 8 Nutrient Deficiencies and Solutions

 Nutrient deficiencies are common in people with chronic fatigue.
 Magnesium, vitamin D, vitamin C, zinc, B vitamins, iron, potassium, and vitamin B12 are all critical nutrients for energy production.
 Correcting any deficiencies and optimizing your levels of these key nutrients is can increase your energy levels and improve chronic fatigue.
 Mitochondrial support nutrients and exogenous ketones can also helpful for anyone struggling with low energy or fatigue.

-The Complete Thyroid Report and Organic Acids Test can identify nutrient deficiencies and underlying causes of your chronic fatigue.
+The Comprehensive Blood Analysis and Organic Acids Test can identify nutrient deficiencies and underlying causes of your chronic fatigue.
 This provides your functional medicine practitioner with crucial information necessary to develop an effective protocol for you.